Meti0X7CB/Meti0X7CB.github.io/README.md

-Personal project page and other stuff using basic html and css
+Personal projects page using basic HTML and CSS.